Ace1928/word_forge/README.md

 - Run tests with `pytest`.

 Pull requests should pass all checks in the CI workflow.

+Additional documentation resides in `docs/`.
+See `glossary.md` for terminology and `templates/function_template.md` for the preferred function docstring style.

 Word Forge is a collection of tools and demos for building and exploring a lexical knowledge base.
 The project relies on SQLite for persistent storage but the repository does not ship any generated databases.